eliasskeppstedt/Keyboard-ReLay/README.md

 # Keyboard ReLay
-Keyboard ReLay is a dameon that can be used to customize the writing experience.
+Keyboard ReLay is an application for making regular keyboard highly costumizable.
+> WORK IN PROGRESS....